jc-mendez/board/readme.md

-# Widgets API
+# Board API

-Use the widgets api to create, get, delete and update widgets on your board.
+Use the board api to create, get, delete and update widgets on your board.
 You can decide to change whether you want to save the widgets in an in-memory data structure (default behaviour) or in an in-memory SQL database by setting the property `use-sql-repository` to `true` in `application.properties` file.

 Use the following endpoints to manage your widgets: